ozkary/ozkary.github.io/dep-book/chapters/17-data-engineering-process-fundamentals-data-streaming-exercise.md

 ```

-The Spark setting class handles the loading of the Kafka settings.
-This enables Spark to connect to a Kafka topic and receive the messages.
+The Spark Setting class manages the configuration for connecting to a Kafka topic and receiving messages within Spark.

 #### Spark Consumer Class